Organised Labour calls for general salary review for civil servants -

 Organised Labour in Nigeria says there is need for general salary review for workers in the civil service.

+The celebration on Sunday in Abuja had the theme: “Labour, Politics and the Quest for Good Governance and Development in Nigeria.”

-The News Agency of Nigerai reports that the 2022 workers celebration was jointly organised by the Nigeria Labour Congress (NLC) and the TUC.
+The News Agency of Nigeria reports that the 2022 workers celebration was jointly organised by the Nigeria Labour Congress and the TUC.

 Olaleye said that the general salary review for workers in the civil service, police, armed forces and para-military is imperative due to high cost of living in the country.